iq-motion-control/iq-module-communication-doc/docs/control_center_docs/speed_module_getting_started.rst

 ************************************
 DroneCAN Configuration
 ************************************
-Vertiq's speed modules larger than the 23-XX family provide support for the :ref:`DroneCAN protocol <dronecan_protocol>`.
+Some Vertiq speed modules provide support for the :ref:`DroneCAN protocol <dronecan_protocol>`.
+Refer to your module's family page to see if this feature is supported.
 Your module's DroneCAN node configuration is available through the Control Center, and is covered in detail :ref:`here <dronecan_fc_tutorial>`.

 ************************************
 Timeout Configuration